John-Kingham/random-old-books/testing.md

 I tested the site's functionality and responsiveness on Edge, Chrome and Firefox, as these are some of the most popular browsers.

-All of the functionality and responsiveness screenshots above were taken on Edge, so I've included a few additional screenshots on Chrome and Firefox in this section.
+All of the functionality and responsiveness screenshots above were taken on Edge, so I've included a few additional screenshots of the site on Chrome and Firefox in this section.

-### Homepage on Chrome
+### Homepage at tablet width on Chrome

 ![Homepage on Chrome](docs/browser-testing-chrome-homepage.png)

-### Event form validation on Chrome
+### Event form validation at tablet width on Chrome

 ![Event form validation on Chrome](docs/browser-testing-chrome-homepage-event-form.png)

-### Form Success page on Firefox
+### Form Success page at desktop width on Firefox

 ![Form Success on Firefox](docs/browser-testing-firefox-form-success.png)

-### 404 Error page on Firefox
+### 404 Error page at desktop width on Firefox

 ![404 Error on Firefox](docs/browser-testing-firefox-404.png)